 Way back in 2005, some friends and I set up a nonprofit named Operation America Cares.
 We offered free video services for American families connecting with loved ones serving overseas in the military.
-I have lots of great memories from that period, but by 2010, for lots of reasons, our Minnesota OAC had run its course.
+I have great memories from that period, but by 2010, our Minnesota OAC had run its course.
 Meanwhile, another group in San Diego with the same name started up.
 The California OAC sends care packages to US troops serving overseas and they wanted to set up an Internet identity.
 I had a few conversations with the founder and, since the Minnesota OAC was dormant and the California OAC was doing great work, we transferred the operationamericacares.org Internet domain name to them.
 If you want to support a great group of people doing great work for our troops, go to www.operationamericacares.org and donate some money.

 I share that experience because sometimes people are willing to let go of Internet domain names when it’s the right thing to do.
 It goes back to the original intent of the Internet, to foster free and open collaboration.